tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

 _Mathematical discoveries from program search with large language models_: http://www.nature.com/articles/s41586-023-06924-6.pdf

+    This paper presents FunSearch, a method that focuses on searching for programs that describe how to solve a problem, rather than directly providing a solution.
+FunSearch not only offers an effective and scalable strategy, but the programs it discovers are often more interpretable.
+To achieve this, the problem should allow for an efficient 'evaluate' function that measures the quality of candidate solutions.
+FunSearch then combines large language models (LLMs) with evolutionary algorithms.
+The results presented in this article provide evidence that FunSearch’s outcomes are genuinely original, rather than retrieved from the LLM’s training data, as they surpass state-of-the-art results on certain open problems.

 _Tropical geometry and machine learning_: http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9394420

     Conclusion.
 Tropical geometry and max-plus algebra offer a rich collection